delos001/DS_Recipes/RegressionLogistic/README.md

 - assumes mean equals the variance  (if mean doesn't equal variance, use Negative binomial distribution)

 #### Negative Binomial used for count/poisson-like data where mean <> variance
+- what is the probability I need to approach 20 people (n) to obtain 10 signatures (r) if the probability of getting a signature is 0.6
 - extradispersion:
     + overdispersion: mean is much less than variance
     + underdispersed distribution: mean exceeds the variance